jostylr/event-when/src/event-when.md

 when they have all been called.

-When all the events have fired, then the given event emits with a data object that is an array  of all the fired event's data, specifically the array elements are arrays of the form `[event name, data]`.
+When all the events have fired, then the given event emits with a data object that may be a variety of things, but the default is an array  of all the fired event's data.

 The return is the tracker.
 It stops the chaining of the emitter, but the tracker can be very useful to have.

-The function must provide the events to listen for and the event to emit.
-The rest is optional.
+The tracker is responsible for tracking when to fire.
+It contains a list of the events, the data emitted, and other stuff related to processing and emitting that data when the time comes.
+After creating (or retrieving) the tracker, we then add the events to it.

     function (events, ev, scope) {